22 zip codes·Updated June 2026

 4 Bedroom$3,980/mo

-Fair Market Rents are published annually by HUD for the Chicago metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Chicago metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Chicago metro area is $2,670/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Chicago metro is $2,670/month.
+Asking rents come in about 16% below the federal benchmark, which can make Section 8 properties competitive here.

 Chicago is a huge rental market with a deep tenant pool.
-The economy is diversified across finance, healthcare, tech, and logistics.
+The economy spans finance, healthcare, tech, and logistics.
 Lincoln Park, Lakeview, and the West Loop get premium rents.
-South and West Side neighborhoods are dramatically more affordable.
-The thing that defines being a landlord in Chicago is property taxes — Cook County taxes are some of the highest in the country, and they can eat into your cash flow fast if you're not factoring them in from the start.
-Illinois is also not the most landlord-friendly state, so understanding the local eviction process and tenant protections matters.
-That said, the sheer size and diversity of the Chicago rental market means there's opportunity at every price point if you know what you're doing.
+South and West Side neighborhoods rent dramatically lower.
+The defining issue for Chicago landlords is property taxes.
+Cook County rates are some of the highest in the country, and they eat through cash flow fast if you're not factoring them in.
+Illinois isn't the most landlord-friendly state either, so understanding the local eviction process and tenant protections matters.
+The size and diversity of this market means there's opportunity at every price point.
+You just have to know what you're buying.